-Or, if you’re up for a more relaxing day, head on over to The Split, where you can alternate between lounging in perfectly blue water and drinking mojitos and margaritas at the nearby Lazy Lizard.
+Or, if you’re up for a more relaxing day, head on over to The Split, where you can alternate between lounging in perfectly blue water and drinking mojitos, rum punches, and margaritas at the nearby Lazy Lizard.

-Day 4: Swim with manatees and rays off Caye Caulker
+Day 4: Swim with sharks, rays, and manatees off Caye Caulker

 One of the best things to do in Caye Caulker is meet the resident manatees who live just off the island!